angrybacon/doomsday-wiki/markdown/articles/2018/01/03/doomsday-by-committee.md

 is playing 4C Loam (Aggro Loam).
 In hindsight this potentially could have been avoided by choosing choice B.

-Knowing how to sideboard properly is important, and losing the suprise factor of the Lab Man plan is insignificant in comparison, especially considering the matchup.
+Knowing how to sideboard properly is important, and losing the surprise factor of the Lab Man plan is insignificant in comparison, especially considering the matchup.
 Compared to Czech Pile, a deck like 4C Loam requires much more specific sideboarding to fight back in games two and three.
 Furthermore, this is a good example of how format familiarity goes beyond simply knowing what spells a deck